 There’s a control for direct monitoring which allows you to monitor without any latency when recording overdubs.
 Headphone outputs and a dedicated level control are both located on the front panel for easy access.

-The only thing you’ll need to get started with the interface is a USB wire connected to your computer, which Black Audio Supplies you with.
+The only thing you’ll need to get started with the interface is a USB wire connected to your computer, which Black Lion Audio supplies you with.
 The only drawback is the limited connectivity, but we’ll soon discover how the Revolution 2×2 makes up for this.

 Of course, BLA is well known for its audiophile approach to analog circuit design which is one of the most crucial parts of an audio interface.
 This is so important not only when designing preamps and output circuitry, but for the circuitry surrounding the converters as well.